Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 The Sharpe ratio, named after Nobel laureate William F. Sharpe, measures the risk-adjusted performance of a portfolio.
 It is calculated by subtracting the risk-free rate of return from a portfolio's expected return and dividing the result by the portfolio's standard deviation.
 Thus, a higher Sharpe ratio corresponds to more attractive risk-adjusted performance, as the portfolio's returns are higher relative to the portfolio's risk.

-This mod computes the portfolio that maximizes the Sharpe ratio for the given expected returns and variances.
+This OptiMod computes the portfolio that maximizes the Sharpe ratio for the given expected returns and variances.

 Problem Specification